TRAFFIC, WHERE ART THOU?

-In short, it’s called search engine optimization (SEO).
+In short, you will have to do something called search engine optimization (SEO), which you might have heard of already.
 Free organic traffic is slow to earn, but once you start the ball rolling, it will probably never stop.

 Yes, it’s weird.
 We need traffic to attract more traffic.
 But in general, we want social signals and backlinks.
 With these, your article should slowly move up the ranking ladder, and eventually, you will get organic traffic.

 This is one of the most traditional sources of traffic, and one of the most difficult to get.
 I mean, how the heck do you even get your website into many emails for free?
 If there is a will, there is a way.

 METHOD 21) EMAIL ALL YOUR FRIENDS

 The simplest method, especially when you have a lot of overseas friends.
 Well, if your friends don’t mind, that is.
 No harm letting them know that you have a website, and need some help with it.